-The return temperature S5 can be limited, for example not to be too high.
-If so, the desired flow temperature at S3 can be adjusted (typically to a lower value), thus resulting in a gradual closing of the motorized control valve.
-Furthermore, the return temperature limitation can be dependent on the outdoor temperature.
-Typically, the lower the outdoor temperature, the higher the accepted return temperature.
+The return temperature (S5) to the district heating supply should not be too high.
+If so, the desired flow temperature can be adjusted (typically to a lower value), thus resulting in a gradual closing of the motorized control valve.

 In boiler-based heating supply the return temperature should not be too low (same adjustment procedure as above).